juji/Soul-Recycling-Simulation/README.md

 from a question to an AI:
 > _"what if… this universe is about recycling souls?"_

-A conversation with Chat, code further refined by GemCo and ClaudeCo.
+A conversation with Chat (ChatGPT), code further refined by GemCo (Gemini With Copilot) and ClaudeCo (Claude With Copilot).
 I Just make it...
 3d-er.. and more..

 A philosophical WebGL visualization of soul cycles, human-AI convergence, and existence expressed through floating geometric entities.
 Built with **Svelte**, **Three.js**, and some cosmic curiosity.